tmeermilhem/recruitflow-ai/README.md

 ---
 Token usage :
 During Embedding phase (resumes) - a total of 248326 tokens were used.
-During Testing our agent (the gpt 4o api tokens)
+When we were testing our agent :
-- a total of 221,663 input tokens were used.
+- a total of 219,696 input tokens were used with GPT-4o.
-- a total of 29,826 output tokens were used.
+- a total of 29,826 output tokens were used with GPT-4o.
+- a total of 1,966 were used for the embedding model.
 - there was an issue in our counting function - some tokens were not counted, but they only a fraction of the documented used tokens.

 ---